zahradd/dSPN-learning-rule/README.md

 ## Data Availability

+- raw data for large simulations can be requested from the first author (see contact information below)
 - Model components adapted from:
   - **Lindroos & Hellgren Kotaleski (2021)**: ModelDB accession **266775**
   - **Trpevski et al. (2023)**: ModelDB accession **2017143**